0xSpaceShard/starknet-devnet-js/README.md

 # Introduction

-Using this JavaScript/TypeScript library, you can interact with [Starknet Devnet](https://github.com/0xSpaceShard/starknet-devnet-rs/) via its specific [Devnet API](https://0xspaceshard.github.io/starknet-devnet-rs/docs/api#devnet-api).
+Using this JavaScript/TypeScript library, you can spawn [Starknet Devnet](https://github.com/0xSpaceShard/starknet-devnet-rs/) without installing and running it in a separate terminal.
+You can interact with it via its specific [Devnet API](https://0xspaceshard.github.io/starknet-devnet-rs/docs/api#devnet-api).
 To interact with any Starknet node or network (including Starknet Devnet) via the [Starknet JSON-RPC API](https://0xspaceshard.github.io/starknet-devnet-rs/docs/api#starknet-api), see [starknet.js](https://www.starknetjs.com/).

 # Installation